 Price: Free / Chromecasts cost money

 Google Home is the app for Google Home, Chromecast, and other Google devices.
 You can directly cast your screen from your device to your TV with this app and a Chromecast.
 It actually works impressively well.
 However, most of the use cases, like streaming video, are better done on the Chromecast rather than screen mirroring.
 Still, if you need your phone screen on a TV, this is a great way to do it.
-You have to purchase a Chromecast or a Chromecast Ultra for this to work.
+You have to purchase a Chromecast for this to work.
 The app is free, at least, and it didn’t bug out or have any major issues during our testing.

 Microsoft Remote Desktop